harryfyjiswalker/GeoFM_Geographic_Transferability_Crop_Yield_Prediction/README.md

 ### Quantifying Domain Shift

-Before attempting dimensionality reduction, the degree of domain shift in the AEF embedding space was analysed:
+Before attempting dimensionality reduction, the degree of domain shift in the AEF embedding space was analysed.
+We train a logistic classifier on the 64-dimensional AEF embeddings; this achieved accuracy of 0.95 in discerning ETF from GP counties, confirming strong geographic structure in the embedding space.

+We then computed per-dimension correlations with yield for each region, ranking dimensions by correlation difference, permutation importance shift, Wasserstein distance between domain distributions, and sign flips in yield correlation direction.